 To check real-time availability of bikes in different docking stations, check out the useful Bike Share Map!

 Barclays brand about cycle hire in London … old and still helpful and funny:

 Cycle Experience in London: Maps, Routes, and Bike Tours

 If you are looking for recommendations on the best cycle routes within London or would like a guided tour of the city on a bike, you can find more information in:

 London has a series of Cycle Superhighways, dedicated routes for cycling throughout the city, which in some areas they are painted blue.
 You can find more information in the tfl website.

 Please keep in mind: Technically you are not allowed to ride on the sidewalk.
 Riding a bike on the road can be dangerous, and even though there is no legal requirement to wear a helmet – we would recommend you to do so and, wherever possible, stay within the designated cycle lanes!

 Segway in London

-Segway trips in London are usually out of the city center at various parks, you can see a number of options in virgin experience days.
+Segway trips in London are usually out of the city center, at various parks.
+You can explore routes in the virgin experience website.